rkaunismaa/LLaMa2_PlayGround/README.md

 docker container start hfpt_Oct28

+## Tuesday, November 21, 2023

+Switched to the docker container hfpt_Nov20

 ## Monday, November 20, 2023

 Paid for OpenAI, then started running the pinecone notebooks which use openai ... damn is openai ever fast!